 Discussions in late 2018 between Pastor Terry Schoenfeld of CEFC and Pastor Mike Priest of CCC of the challenges and opportunities of their respective churches led them to consider the possibility of what God could do through a combined church.
 Initial meetings between the two churches’ elder boards further convinced leadership that the Lord was providing a way for both churches to potentially serve Him together.

-Our pastoral staff includes Mike Priest (lead pastor), Terry Schoenfeld (pastor of Family on Mission), and Craig Diestelkamp (pastor of Church as Family).
+The pastoral staff includes Mike Priest (lead pastor), Terry Schoenfeld (pastor of Family on Mission), and Craig Diestelkamp (pastor of Church as Family).

 About Christ Community Church